 Introduction to the field of comparative constitutional law.
 Constitutional texts, materials, and cases drawn primarily from those constitutional democracies that are also members of the Group of Twenty Nations and that respect judicial independence.

 NOTE: This is a new course.
-PLSC 404 will be offered during the fall semester and it should appear in OCI shortly.
-This course is scheduled to meet on Tuesdays from 1:30 – 3:20.
+PLSC 425 will be offered during the fall 2019 semester and it should appear in the course search shortly.
+This seminar is scheduled to meet on Mondays from 1:30 – 3:20.

 NOTE: This is a new course.
-PLSC 405 will be offered during the fall semester and it should appear in OCI shortly.
-This course is scheduled to meet on Wednesdays from 3:30 – 5:20.
+PLSC 426 will be offered during the fall 2019 semester and it should appear in the course search shortly.
+This seminar is scheduled to meet on Thursdays from 1:30 – 3:20.